isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 .. note::

     `RFC 5007, Section 3.3 <https://tools.ietf.org/html/rfc5007#section-3.3>`__
-    states that querying by IP address should return either a leases (e.g. binding) for the address itself or a lese for a delegated prefix that contains the address.
+    states that querying by IP address should return either a lease (e.g. binding) for the address itself or a lease for a delegated prefix that contains the address.
 The latter is not currently implemented.
 Leases for delegated prefixes may only be returned when querying by client ID.
 See `gitlab issue #1275 <https://gitlab.isc.org/isc-projects/kea/-/issues/1275>`__